benefit decisions and appeals

 Preparing for an appeal

 Our guide on this page is a short overview only.
-Organisations such as Disability Rights UK (opens in new window) or Citizen's Advice (opens in new window) can give a lot of information about giving yourself the best possible chance of a successful appeal outcome.
+Organisations such as Disability Rights UK or Citizens Advice can give a lot of information about giving yourself the best possible chance of a successful appeal outcome.
 A friend or family member can help you fill in forms and accompany you to your hearing and they may be very supportive, but a trained benefits adviser will have more experience to guide you through the process, and provide you with information.
-For individual support, contact your local CAB (opens in new window) or other advice agency as soon as possible before your appeal.
+For individual support, contact your local Citizens Advice or other advice agency as soon as possible before your appeal.